amaji/scc23-benchmarking/source/benchmarks/general.rst

 The team liaison or another SCC committee member will then inspect the files described above to verify that the runs were valid and in conformance with the SCC23 Benchmarking rules.
 The team liaison or the benchmarking judges will visually inspect and document the team’s cluster hardware configuration, and may ask questions to understand the hardware configuration and/or changes from one certification attempt to another.
 For the result to be valid, all of the team's hardware, including spare replacement machines, must be either in the cluster’s rack or on the table with the rest of the cluster’s hardware.
 If any hardware is later found that was not visible during certification then the certification will be invalidated.

 Judges will determine based on the timestamps for each run whether there is a spike in the power usage of the team that correlates with running the benchmark.
-Power usage will be checked at 1 second intervals to ensure that teams do not exceed the 4000W limit in order to comply with Top500 and SCC rules.
+Power usage will be checked at 1 second intervals to ensure that teams do not exceed the power budget (maximum of 2000W per node and 4000W total) in order to comply with Top500 and SCC rules.

 If all results are valid, the runs have stayed below power limits, and the team has complied with the directions in this document plus any addendums made by the SCC committee, the team’s hardware configuration will be considered certified.
 If one of these is not met, the configuration will not be considered certified but will still count against a team’s limit of hardware configuration certification attempts.